Reaching Agreement in Competitive Microbial Systems

+{ We study distributed agreement in microbial distributed systems under stochastic population dynamics and competitive interactions.
+Motivated by recent applications in synthetic biology, we examine how the presence and absence of direct competition among microbial species influences their ability to reach \emph{majority consensus}.
+In this problem, two species are designated as input species, and the goal is to guarantee that eventually only the input species which had the highest initial count prevails.

-We show that \emph{direct} competition dynamics reach majority consensus with high probability when the initial gap between the species is small, i.e., $\Omega(\sqrt{n \log n})$, where~$n$ is the initial population size of the majority species.
-In contrast, we show that \emph{indirect} competition alone is not efficient: for example, solving majority consensus with high probability requires an initial gap of $\Omega(n)$.
-To corroborate our analytical results, we use computer simulations to show that these consensus dynamics occur within practical time scales.
+We show that direct competition dynamics reach majority consensus with high probability even when the initial gap between the species is small, i.e., $\Omega(\sqrt{n\log n})$, where~$n$ is the initial population size.
+In contrast, we show that absence of direct competition is not robust: solving majority consensus with \emph{constant} probability requires a large initial gap of $\Omega(n)$.
+To corroborate our analytical results, we use simulations to show that these consensus dynamics occur within practical biological time scales. }